Subscription Limits and Plans in More Details

 If you define a schedule that runs a package more often than your subscription allows, you won’t be able to save this package till you modify or disable the schedule.
 The same occurs if you already reached the max number of scheduled packages and try to set the schedule for another package.

 Note that on any pricing plan you can have as many packages as you need, and run them manually as often as you need, till you reach the record limit.
 The Professional and Enterprise pricing plans don’t have limits on the number of scheduled packages and allow scheduling them up to once per minute.

 The free Query pricing plan limits the user to execute 5 queries per day.
 This includes all the successfully executed SELECT queries or other SQL statements.
-This also includes refreshing data, retrieved with Skyvia Query Google Sheets Add-on, in Google Sheets or any queries executed via this add-on.
+This also includes refreshing data, retrieved with Skyvia Query Google Sheets Add-on or Skyvia Query Excel Add-in, in Google Sheets or any queries executed via this add-on.
 Failed queries and browsing connection metadata in the objects list are not counted.